warmsound/crystal-face/README.md

 Features (depending on watch support):
 - Big time digits right in the middle, with hours in bold.
 Leading zero and seconds can be hidden.
 Hours and minutes colours can be set independently.
 - Up to 3 customisable data fields: HR (historical/live), battery, notifications, calories, distance, alarms, altitude, thermometer, sunrise/sunset, weather (OpenWeatherMap).
-THE FOLLOWING ADDED By SylvainGa: Garmin Weather, Recovery Time Left, Body Battery, Solar Intensity, Floors climbed and Pulse Ox.
+THE FOLLOWING ADDED by SylvainGa: Garmin Weather, Recovery Time Left, Body Battery, Solar Intensity, Floors climbed and Pulse Ox.
-- Up to 3 customisable indicators: Bluetooth, alarms, notifications, Bluetooth/notifications, battery, THE FOLLOWING ADDED By SylvainGa: Do Not Disturb and Tesla batterie level/status.
+- Up to 3 customisable indicators: Bluetooth, alarms, notifications, Bluetooth/notifications, battery, THE FOLLOWING ADDED by SylvainGa: Do Not Disturb and Tesla batterie level/status.
-- 2 customisable meters: steps, floors climbed, active minutes (weekly), battery, calories (custom goal), THE FOLLOWING ADDED By SylvainGa: Body Battery.
+- 2 customisable meters: steps, floors climbed, active minutes (weekly), battery, calories (custom goal), THE FOLLOWING ADDED by SylvainGa: Body Battery.
 The meters have auto-scaling segments and current/target value display.
 - Move bar.
-- 12 colour themes, THE FOLLOWING ADDED By SylvainGa: Customizable themes.
+- 12 colour themes, THE FOLLOWING ADDED by SylvainGa: Customizable themes.
+- Complications and touch points added by SylvainGa

 The techie bit: to save your watch battery, the goal meters and move bar are drawn from a palette-restricted back buffer, for improved drawing performance, with minimal memory penalty.